goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 The key functionality that will make CLion able to index is the use of a [Compilation Database](https://www.jetbrains.com/help/clion/compilation-database.html).

+## Launching CLion

+You can use the default desktop launcher of the CLion to launch it.
+Unlike ROS1 CLion configuration, it doesn't need to be run from a terminal where ROS was sourced.

 ## Building

 Terminal within CLion can be used to build the Autoware.Auto.